ariba1039/ariba1039/README.md

 # 💫 About Me:
 Hi!
-I'm Ariba, a flutter developer, and a UI designer.
+I'm Ariba, a flutter developer.
 I have developed a number of multi-platform apps for my clients using Google's Flutter development and Figma.
 Apart from that, I have completed my bachelor's degree of four years in Software engineering, which I rigorously apply in building quality apps and designs and now I'm gladly available on LinkedIn for my services and looking forward to working with you!<br><br>👉Hit me up for a free consultation or any other queries.

 ## 🌐 Socials: